 If the bacterial infection in the tooth is allowed to spread to the jaw, neck, or brain, it can become life-threatening.
 A few other rare, but serious complications include sepsis, septicemia, meningitis, Ludwig’s angina, or a brain abscess.
 These are incredibly serious medical conditions that may result in death.

 The best way to protect yourself is to practice good oral hygiene and know the symptoms of a tooth infection.
 Here at Endodontic Specialists, we can perform root canal therapy on infected teeth, saving the tooth from being removed and preventing any serious medical complications.
-Our offices are located in Colorado Springs North, Colorado Springs South, and Pueblo, Colorado.
+Our offices are located in Colorado Springs North and Pueblo, Colorado.